dingo-d/dingo-d/README.md

 Most of my working hours these days are spent on client work.

-On the personal projects side, which I'd like to work on more (but don't because I value my work-life balance), is tinkering with parsing MJML with PHP.
+On the personal projects side, which I'd like to work on more (but don't because I value my work-life balance), is tinkering with [parsing MJML with PHP](https://github.com/dingo-d/php-mjml-renderer).
 It's fun 😅

+I created and maintain the [WordPress integration tests with PestPHP ](https://github.com/dingo-d/wp-pest-integration-test-setup/) package.
+Super proud of that one 🙂

 If you have a backend-heavy project you need help with, feel free to contact me.
 Also, if you'd like to sponsor me to work on the above-mentioned open-source projects, I'd be thrilled 😄

-I also created and maintain the [WordPress integration tests with PestPHP ](https://github.com/dingo-d/wp-pest-integration-test-setup/) package.
-Super proud of that one 🙂

 ## My GitHub stats